Heather Horton, MS, T-LMHC

-With over 15 years in the counseling field before embarking on my journey to become a therapist, I bring a wealth of experience to my practice.
-I earned my undergraduate degree in Sociology and Social Work before completing my Master of Science in School Counseling from Drake University in 2019.
-After five years as a School Counselor, I felt a deep desire to further support students and parents, which led me to pursue my Clinical Mental Health license through an internship at New Life.
+With more than 15 years of experience in the counseling field, I bring a rich and well‑rounded foundation to my work as a therapist.
+My path began with undergraduate degrees in Sociology and Social Work, followed by a Master of Science with a certification in School Counseling from Drake University in 2019.
+While serving as a School Counselor, I felt a growing pull to deepen the support I could offer students and families, which ultimately led me to pursue my Clinical Mental Health license.

-Rooted in my own experiences growing up on an acreage, I now live in the countryside with my husband, daughter, two dogs, and soon, perhaps some mini cows.
-I currently serve as a School Counselor at Southview Middle School.
-Outside of work, I cherish family time, outdoor activities, gardening, and attending my daughter’s events.
+Rooted in my own upbringing on an acreage, I now live in the countryside with my husband, daughter, and two dogs.
+I currently serve full-time as a School Counselor at Southview Middle School.
+Outside of work, I enjoy time with my family, being outdoors, gardening, and cheering on our daughter at her events.

 Contact Heather